LabEG/gridlex/README.md

 ## !!!
 Fork !!!
 Fork for drop deprecated node-sass and support sass 2.
 The original repository [you can find here](https://duckduckgo.com).

+## !!!
+Deprecated !!!

+Deprecated in favor of styled-components grid.
+There will be no updates.

 ## Just a Flexbox Grid System

 Based on Flexbox (CSS Flexible Box Layout Module), Gridlex is a very simple css grid system to quickly create modern layouts and submodules.